Nachiket-Bhide/Dimensionality_Reduction-and-Optimal_One_Dimensional_Clustering/README.md

-# Efficient Clustering via Kernel Principcal Component Analysis and Optimal One Dimensional Clustering
+# Efficient Clustering via Kernel Principal Component Analysis and Optimal One Dimensional Clustering

 ## About Research Work